telefonicaid/fiware-orion/doc/manuals/orion-api.md

 In addition to the above rules, given NGSIv2 server implementations could add additional syntactical restrictions in those or other fields, e.g., to avoid cross script injection attacks.

+The additional restrictions that apply to Orion are the ones describe in the [forbidden characters](forbidden_characters.md) section of the manual.

+Note that you can use `TextUnrestricted` attribute type (and special attribute type beyond the ones defined in the NGSIv2 Specification) in order to skip forbidden characters checkings in the attribute value.
+However, it could have security implications (possible script injections attacks) so use it at your own risk!

 In case a client attempts to use a field that is invalid from a syntax point of view, the client gets a "Bad Request" error response, explaining the cause.